voxel51/fiftyone/docs/source/integrations/elasticsearch.rst

 Elasticsearch config parameters
 -------------------------------

 The Elasticsearch backend supports a variety of query parameters that can be used to customize your similarity queries.
-These parameters broadly fall into four
+These parameters include:
-categories:

 -   **index_name** (*None*): the name of the Elasticsearch vector search index to use or create.
 If not specified, a new unique name is generated automatically
 -   **metric** (*"cosine"*): the distance/similarity metric to use when creating a new index.
 The supported values are ``("cosine", "dotproduct", "euclidean", "innerproduct")``